tari-labs/tari-university/src/layer2scaling/layer2scaling-landscape/layer2scaling-survey.md

 - Loom Network, using Delegated Proof of Stake (DPoS) consensus and validation, enabling scalable Application Specific Side Chains (DAppChains), running on top of Ethereum. ([[4]], [[15]])

-- OMG Network (OmiseGO), using PoS consensus and validation, a Plasma block chain scaling solution for finance running on top of Ethereum. ([[6]], [[14]])
+- OMG Network (OmiseGO), using PoS consensus and validation, a Plasma blockchain scaling solution for finance running on top of Ethereum. ([[6]], [[14]])

 #### Strengths

 - Not all participants need to be online to update state.
-- Participants do not need a record of entry on the parent block chain to enable their participation in a Plasma block chain.
+- Participants do not need a record of entry on the parent blockchain to enable their participation in a Plasma blockchain.
-- Minimal data is needed on the parent block chain to confirm transactions when constructing Plasma block chains in a tree format.
+- Minimal data is needed on the parent blockchain to confirm transactions when constructing Plasma blockchains in a tree format.
-- Private block chain networks can be constructed, enforced by the root block chain.
-Transactions may occur on a local private block chain and have financial activity bonded by a public parent block chain.
+- Private blockchain networks can be constructed, enforced by the root blockchain.
+Transactions may occur on a local private blockchain and have financial activity bonded by a public parent blockchain.
 - Rapid exit strategies in case of foul play.

 #### Weaknesses

-Plasma must still be proven on other networks apart from Ethereum.
+At the time of writing (July 2018) Plasma still needed to be proven on other networks apart from Ethereum.

 #### Opportunities

 - Has opportunities for Tari as an L2 scaling solution.

-- *Possibility to create a Tari ticketing Plasma dAppChain running of Monero without creating a Tari-specific root block chain?*
+- *Possibility to create a Tari ticketing Plasma dAppChain running of Monero without creating a Tari-specific root blockchain?*

-  **Note:** This will make the Tari block chain dependent on another block chain.
+  **Note:** This will make the Tari blockchain dependent on another blockchain.

-- The Loom Network's Software Development Kit (SDK) makes it extremely easy for anyone to create a new Plasma block chain.
+- The Loom Network's Software Development Kit (SDK) makes it extremely easy for anyone to create a new Plasma blockchain.
 In less than a year, a number of successful and diverse dAppChains have launched. *The next one could easily be for ticket sales...*

 ### TrueBit

 #### What is it?

 TrueBit is a protocol that provides security and scalability by enabling trustless smart contracts to perform and offload complex computations.
-This makes it different from state channels and Plasma, which are more useful for increasing the total transaction throughput of the Ethereum block chain.
+This makes it different from state channels and Plasma, which are more useful for increasing the total transaction throughput of the Ethereum blockchain.
 TrueBit relies on solvers (akin to miners), who have to stake their deposits in a smart contract, solve computation and, if correct, get their deposit back.
 If the computation is incorrect, the solver loses their deposit.
 TrueBit uses an economic mechanism called the "verification game," where an incentive is created for other parties, called *challengers,* to check the solvers' work. ([[16]], [[40]], [[43]])

 <p align="center"><img src="sources/TrueBit_Diagram.png" width="600" /></p>